You don’t speak a word of Spanish but that doesn’t mean you can’t bear your testimony in your local branch.

 Play An Instrument

 Even when you do speak the language, one of the most powerful ways to bear your testimony is through music.
 You can even sing the lyrics to a hymn in English and the Spirit can still touch members in the audience who don’t speak your language.
+How many times have you felt touched when listening to the church hymns even if you don't understand the lyrics?

 Think about singing with your ILP group in church one Sunday.
 Or, packing your instrument on your semester and playing a musical number to share your testimony with your international ward or branch.